IRCSS/Cubism-Shader/README.md

 More info on it in this blog post: https://medium.com/@shahriyarshahrabi/real-time-cubism-shader-5c8e0c79195c

-The mesh is not in the repo, you can grab it on [sketchfab](https://skfb.ly/6xySP).
-Mesh is from The Hallwyl Museum.
+The mesh is not in the repo, you can grab it on [sketchfab](https://skfb.ly/6xySP).The mesh used for show case the shade is from The Hallwyl Museum, scanned by ErikLernestal.

 ![screenshot](https://s7.gifyu.com/images/cubsimreadme.gif)